thanusiv/A.I-Dots/README.md

 ## Features

-- See how dots whose movements are initially randome find their way around obstacles to reach the goal
+- See how dots' movements evolve as they find their way around obstacles to reach the goal
 - Can add more obstacles to see how dots behave
 - Implemented the Genetic Algorithm from scratch (fitness calculation, natural selection, cross-over, mutation)
 - Use of OOP in Python can be used as template for future projects